 Language Hat recently had an entry on the Russian name for the raccoon (Procyon lotor), енот, which attracted some comment about the word for ‘raccoon’ in different languages.
 Although I made a few comments at that thread, it seems interesting to draw information together from the perspective of ‘A Thousand Miles of Moonlight’.
-Coming up with names for animals that were previously unknown (prior to the settlement of the Americas, raccoons were unknown to Old World cultures) is always an interesting exercise, and the languages falling within the ambit of this blog adopt several different strategies.
+Prior to the settlement of the Americas, raccoons were unknown to Old World cultures.
+The languages falling within the ambit of this blog adopt three different strategies for naming the raccoon (although with some overlap): expressions meaning ‘wash-bear’, ‘raccoon dog’, and ‘panda’ respectively.
 (Animal photos are all from Wikipedia).

+Although the raccoon isn’t actually a bear, there is an existing international tradition of naming the raccoon a ‘wash-bear’ for ‘its characteristic dousing behavior in conjunction with that language’s term for bear, for example Waschbär in German, orsetto lavatore in Italian’ (Wikipedia) etc. Chinese and Japanese both follow this tradition.

 In Chinese (Mandarin) the raccoon is known as huàn-xióng (浣熊), meaning ‘wash bear’.
-In using this name, Chinese follows an existing international tradition, as a number of languages name the raccoon for ‘its characteristic dousing behavior in conjunction with that language’s term for bear, for example Waschbär in German, orsetto lavatore in Italian’ (Wikipedia) etc., despite the fact that the raccoon isn’t a kind of bear at all.

-The Chinese name is mainly interesting for the use of huàn (浣), which is a literary word for ‘wash’ or ‘rinse’.
+This name is mainly interesting for the use of huàn (浣), which is a literary word for ‘wash’ or ‘rinse’.
 Since 浣 is a rarely encountered character, the name for the raccoon is (according to Wikipedia) often mistakenly read as wǎn-xióng.

 2. RACCOON DOG

-Korean names the raccoon after the locally occurring raccoon dog (Nyctereutes procyonoides), a superficially similar but unrelated species of animal.
-The Koreans call the raccoon migugneoguri (미국너구리) ‘American raccoon-dog’ or amerikaneoguri (아메리카너구리) ‘American raccoon-dog’.
+For example, Korean uses the name migungneoguri (미국너구리) ‘American raccoon-dog’ or amerikaneoguri (아메리카너구리) ‘American raccoon-dog’ for the raccoon.
 The words migug (미국) and amerika (아메리카) are both terms for America (more specifically the United States); neoguri (너구리) is the name of the raccoon dog.

 Needless to say, even reference books easily slip into unmodified elbenkh (элбэнх) when discussing the raccoon dog.
-One Mongolian-Chinese dictionary manages to reverse usage, giving the name elbenkh (элбэнх) to the raccoon dog, and nokhoi elbenkh (нохой элбэнх) ‘dog elbenkh‘ to the raccoon.
+One Mongolian-Chinese dictionary even manages to reverse the usage, giving the name elbenkh (элбэнх) to the raccoon dog, and nokhoi elbenkh (нохой элбэнх) ‘dog elbenkh‘ to the raccoon.

-Ukhialch (Ухиалч) is based on the Mongolian word for ‘ablution’, plus the suffix ch.
-Since the normal Mongolian word for ‘to wash’ is ugaakh (угаах), the use of the less common term is reminiscent of Chinese huàn (浣).
+Ukhialch (Ухиалч) is based on the Mongolian word for ‘ablution’, plus the suffix ch meaning ‘one who does something’.
+Since the normal Mongolian word for ‘to wash’ is ugaakh (угаах), the use of a less common term is reminiscent of Chinese huàn (浣).

-Mongolian is not the only language to class the raccoon as a kind of panda.
-Vietnamese calls the raccoon gấu trúc Mỹ ‘American bamboo bear’ or gấu trúc Bắc Mỹ ‘North American bamboo bear’.
-Since gấu trúc is one Vietnamese name for the panda, this identifies the raccoon as the ‘American panda’.
+Vietnamese is another language that calls the raccoon after the panda.
+The usual names given are gấu trúc Mỹ ‘American bamboo bear’ or gấu trúc Bắc Mỹ ‘North American bamboo bear’, where gấu trúc is one of the Vietnamese names for the panda.
 The name gấu mèo Mỹ ‘American cat bear’ is also found, using the other Vietnamese name for the panda, gấu mèo ‘cat bear’.